sandrios/sandrios-firebase-chat/README.md

     Client:
     1. Integrate firestore and cloud messaging
-    2. Authticate firebase auth to use the cloud functions and firestore
+    2. Authenticate firebase auth to use the cloud functions and firestore
     3. Refer Docs for client calls.
 (Client SDKs WIP)

 ### Client access docs

 Cloud Functions for write access.
 These functions can only be invoked using the firebase functions client SDK:
 ```
-1. Function: 'registerUser'
+1. Function: 'registerDevice'
 /**
- *  Register User to chat
+ *  Register device
  *  This will create user entry in the firestore if not present
  *  This will also remove previously added token for other user and add the token to current user
  *